micro-ROS/micro-ROS.github.io/_docs/tutorials/programming_rcl_rclc/pub_sub/pub_sub.md

 // Publish message
 rcl_ret_t rc = rcl_publish(&publisher, &msg, NULL);

 if (rc != RCL_RET_OK) {
   ...  // Handle error
   return -1;
 }
 ```

+For periodic publications,  `rcl_publish` can be placed inside a timer callback.
+Check the [Executor and timers](../executor/) section for details.

 Note: `rcl_publish` is thread safe and can be called from multiple threads.